benjreinhart/req_ai/README.md

 ## Design goals

-- **Provider-native by default.** Requests, responses, and streamed events should retain the provider's shape so callers can use provider-specific features without waiting for ReqAI to model them.
+- **Provider-native by default.** Requests, responses, and streamed events should retain the provider's shape so callers can use provider-specific features without clunky escape hatches or waiting for ReqAI to support them.
-- **Application-owned abstractions.** ReqAI does not define a universal LLM request or response.
-Applications and higher-level libraries should be able to introduce the representations that fit their supported providers and use cases.
+- **Extensible abstractions.** ReqAI does not define a universal LLM request or response.
+However, it supports a simple yet elegant pattern that applications and higher-level libraries can use to build this layer on top.
-- **Composable provider adapters.** The provider boundary should make it easy to translate application-defined inputs into provider-native requests while reusing ReqAI's built-in transport details.
 - **A consistent execution boundary.** Generation and streaming should have predictable control flow even when the data passing through them remains provider-specific.
 - **Observability without accidental disclosure.** Model calls should be easy to monitor, while secrets and potentially sensitive request or response content are excluded unless deliberately recorded.
-- **Forward-compatible escape hatches.** Unknown provider fields should pass through without lossy conversion so applications can adopt new API features as providers release them.
 - **A small, approachable core.** Prefer simple values and focused adapters for well-supported APIs over a large model catalog or a deep hierarchy of custom types and behaviours.

 ## Custom request representations